puavous/browser1k/a23entry/readme.txt

 forests against skies after sunset.
 Streetlights were off to save energy, and the landscapes were pretty.
 Another inspiration is the Vallila print pattern Kelohonka by Tanja Orsjoki.
 I wanted to get something similar on screen, animated.
-Would look nicer with sunset-colored gradient backgrounds, but, well, can't fit everything in 1k, can I... with Brotli maybe, but opting out this time..
-Attempts to that direction can be found in the source codes that are available.

 Now, being at Assembly, I discover a connection with dear, sometimes little fuzzy, memories from the certain little forest hill in Pasila